|Photo courtesy of America Public Television|

 "The people of the Philippines will have in the future every reason to be glad that when the time of need came, their country was willing to extend a hand of welcome."

-Quezon was right after all.
-Fast forward to that future which our present day.
-In the year 2018, a film was produced in his honor entitled "Quezon's Game" which was shown to the world in December and in the Philippines in May 2019.
-The film was a showcase of our solidarity and compassion to others that we have an open-door policy in accepting refugees.
+Quezon was right, after all.
+Fast forward to that future which is our present day.
+In 2018, a film was produced in his honor entitled "Quezon's Game," which was shown to the world in December and in the Philippines in May 2019.
+The film showcased our solidarity and compassion to others that we have an open-door policy in accepting refugees.

-I have watched the film this month and it gave me a sense of pride as a Filipino that we are indeed a Nation of kind-hearted people with a sense of humanity and social dignity.
+I watched the film this month, and it gave me a sense of pride as a Filipino that we are indeed a Nation of kind-hearted people with a sense of humanity and social dignity.

-When the world turned down those refugees, only one nation embraced them with open arms and those are the Filipinos.
-We gave them not only shelter, but we have helped them regain their identity and sense of humanity, and that goodwill was recognized by the Jews when a statue of Quezon was built in Tel Aviv, Israel in his memory and the goodwill of the entire Filipino nation.
+When the world turned down those refugees, only one nation embraced them with open arms: the Filipinos.
+We gave them not only shelter, but we have helped them regain their identity and sense of humanity.
+That goodwill was recognized by the Jews when a statue of Quezon was built in Tel Aviv, Israel, in his memory and the friendliness of the entire Filipino nation.

 When some of our present-day leaders would utter words of killing his own people, President Quezon was different and indeed a gentleman with the highest regard for human life by saving more than a thousand lives.

-Today, we need a leader who is not only tough but someone who values and upholds the sanctity of human life.
-There are currently hundreds of millions of stateless people in the world seeking refuge due to wars, armed conflicts, persecution, and even economic downfall.
+Today, we need a leader who is tough and values and upholds the sanctity of human life.
+Hundreds of millions of stateless people are currently seeking refuge due to wars, armed conflicts, persecution, and even economic downfall.
 They are sick, dying, and unwanted by their own people.
 However, they are still hopeful for a miracle for the second life they deserve.

-Today, June 20 is World Refugee Day and it is also a celebration for us Filipinos of our sense of dignity and pride.
+Today, June 20, is World Refugee Day and a celebration for Filipinos of our dignity and pride.
 May our sense of humanity be upon us all for those who are abandoned, unwanted, and persecuted.
-We are Filipino and we are a life-saver from our past and until forever.
+We are Filipino and a life-saver from our past and forever.

 © 2019 Del Cusay